-- Authorized shares are the maximum number of shares (either common or preferred) that a corporation may issue under the terms of its charter - Issued shares consist of the portfolio of authorized shares that the corporation has issued, either to the investing public, company insiders, or large institutional investors.
+- Canadian corporate financing occurs through a negotiated offering.
+Corporations raise capital by selling shares (equity financing) or by issuing fixed-income securities (debt financing) - Authorized shares are the maximum number of shares (either common or preferred) that a corporation may issue under the terms of its charter - Issued shares consist of the portfolio of authorized shares that the corporation has issued, either to the investing public, company insiders, or large institutional investors.
 Collectively, these are the outstanding shares - Outstanding shares times current market price determines a company's market capitalization